daniel-keogh/graph-theory/README.md

 $ sudo pip3 install .
 ```

-This will allow you to run the program system-wide & while omitting the `python3 -m`.
+This will allow you to run the program system-wide, while omitting the `python3 -m`.

 ![PIP Example][pip]